FluffyFang/My-projects/README.md

 Phonebook is a simple implementation of database interfacing.
 While it can be a standalone program in its current form, your phone likely has a better one already.

+Implementation of the Huffman algorithm was a class project and also my first foray into C#.
+We were allowed to choose our language for this project.
+My partner was comfortable with the language and I was up for a challenge.
+In the end, our implementation compressed the sample file most out of 7 other groups.